There are no announcements

 I study twentieth century U.S. labor and political history.
-My dissertation examines how working-class political mobilization during the New Deal shaped the emergence of a liberal wing of the Republican Party.
+My dissertation examines how working-class political mobilization during and after the New Deal shaped the emergence of a liberal wing of the Republican Party.

 - History 17C: The American People (World War I to the present)